-The following are the course summaries of the 3 day and 5 day Natural Products Training courses organized at the newly constructed Natural Products Training Laboratory (NPTL) in the University of Mississippi, in partnership with the National Center for Natural Products Research.
+The following are summaries of the courses offered at our newly constructed Natural Products Training Laboratory (NPTL) in the University of Mississippi School of Pharmacy, in partnership with the National Center for Natural Products Research.

-- A 3-day course providing a blend of theoretical and practical information regarding botanical authentication and modern LC techniques and technologies.
+A 3-day basic course providing a blend of theoretical and practical information regarding botanical authentication and modern LC techniques and technologies.

 These courses target individuals working in the dietary supplement industry and who have a good working knowledge of HPLC equipment and use.
 Attendees do not need to have a strong botanical knowledge or theoretical understanding of liquid chromatography/mass spectrometry.
-The design of these courses is to provide this information.
+These courses are designed to provide this information.

-Upon completing the 3-day course, the attendees will gain basic understanding in the following areas:
+Upon completing the 3-day course, attendees will gain basic understanding in the following areas:

 - plant taxonomy and botanical nomenclature